Ethaisa123/Willow-discord-bot/README.md

 # Willow-discord-bot
 A discord bot for implimentation in the willowpark discord
 there are a few reqiured pip installs and I reccomend you create a venv,
 I am working on doing that all automaticaly just make sure you run the programm in its own seperate folder
+please add your discord dev id to the env file to run the program